ogrom-ogrom/windrose-server-ubuntu/README.md

 **Disclaimer: The following scripts and steps have been tested and replicated several times on my Ubuntu 24.04 box.
 Be warned that I cannot guarantee they will work on yours due to many possible and unforeseen technical issues.
 After all, no two Linux boxes are identical.**

+# Scripts
+The scripts for this page can be found in sh/initial_config.

 # Pre-requisite & Assumptions
 - Dedicated headless Linux server with an Ubuntu image installed (VPS or physical with AVX2 support).
 - Knowledge of the Linux SSH terminal.